KChakhalyan/KChakhalyan/README.md

 ### What I currently Do

 -  🔭 I’m currently working at `@_nowhere_in_development()`
--  :computer: Most used line of code `git commit -m "Initial Commit"`
+-  :computer: Most used line of code `rafce` very useful REACT snippet
 -  🤔 I’m looking for help with improve my developer skils.
 -  📫 How to reach me: [Email](karenchakhalyan23@gmail.com).
 -  😄 Pronouns: Karen